Marungulam

-Marungulam is a village in the Thanjavur taluk of Thanjavur district, Tamil Nadu, India.
+Marungulam is a developing village in the Thanjavur taluk of Thanjavur district, Tamil Nadu, India.

 Demographics

 As per the 2001 census, Marungulam had a total population of 3957, with 1989 males and 1968 females.
 The sex ratio was 989.
 The literacy rate was 66.73.
 Marungulam is a village in Thanjavur Taluk in Thanjavur District of Tamil Nadu, India.
 It is 16 km to the south of District headquarters Thanjavur, 11 km from Thanjavur, 342 km from State capital Chennai.
 Marungulam Pin code is 613006 and postal head office is Thanjavur P&t Colony.
 Nadur (5 km), Vadakkur North (5 km), Poyyundarkottai (6 km), Vilar (6 km), Inathukkanpatti (7 km) are the nearby villages to Marungulam.